on the blog

 • More mature owners (3+ years in)

 You want to see the whole spectrum, not just the “highlight reel” you’re introduced to.
-And, have a purpose for each call.
+Remember to have a purpose for each call.
 If you are trying to talk to everyone to build a case NOT to do it – you are taking the wrong approach.
-Get your concerns alleviated or proved.
+Get your concerns alleviated or proven.

 Bringing It All Together